 If you’re planning Albania on a budget, this article pairs best with understanding Albania travel costs overall — read is Albania expensive to visit? before booking.

-Tirana hostels: culture, coffee, and community.
 Tirana is Albania’s social and cultural heart.
 Hostels here are about walking tours, cafés, history, and nightlife, not beaches.
+If you are landing in Albania for the first time, read our guide on how to get from Tirana airport to the city centre before choosing your arrival plan.

 🟢 Best for social travelers: Trip’n Hostel